 Mitotic regulation of the Ran GTPase

 RanBP1 is a highly conserved Ran-GTP–binding protein that acts as co-activator of RanGAP1 and can form a heterotrimeric complex with Ran and RCC1 in vitro.
-We have found that RCC1 not associated with chromosomes during mitosis is sequestered and inhibited in RCC1/Ran/RanBP1 heterotrimeric complexes and that the sequestration is crucial for normal mitotic spindle assembly.
+We found that RCC1 not associated with chromosomes during mitosis is sequestered and inhibited in RCC1/Ran/RanBP1 heterotrimeric complexes and that the sequestration is crucial for normal mitotic spindle assembly.
 In addition, RanBP1 complex formation competes with chromatin binding to regulate the distribution of RCC1 between the chromatin-associated and soluble fractions.
-Moreover, we identified a cell cycle–dependent phosphorylation on RanBP1 that modulates RCC1/Ran/RanBP1 heterotrimeric complex assembly and releases RCC1 to bind to chromatin; the phosporylation is directly responsible for controlling RCC1 dynamics during anaphase.
-Together, our findings demonstrate novel roles of RanBP1 in spindle assembly and RCC1 regulation in mitosis.
-We are currently examining the details of this mechanism, how it facilitates chromosome segregation and mitotic exit, and how it may modulate changes in the Ran pathway as cells re-establish interphase nuclear structures.
+Moreover, we identified a cell cycle–dependent phosphorylation on RanBP1 that modulates RCC1/Ran/RanBP1 heterotrimeric complex assembly and releases RCC1 to bind to chromatin; the phosphorylation is directly responsible for controlling RCC1 dynamics during anaphase.
+Together, our findings demonstrate novel roles of RanBP1 in spindle assembly and RCC1 regulation in mitosis (1) (Figure 1).

 SUMO–family small ubiquitin-like modifiers in higher eukaryotes

 SUMOylation is dynamic owing to rapid turnover of conjugated species by SUMO proteases.
-Both post-translational processing of SUMO polypeptides and deSUMOylation are mediated by the same family of proteases, which play a pivotal role in determining the spectrum of SUMOylated species.
+Both post-translational processing of SUMO polypeptides and deSUMOylation are mediated by the same family of proteases that play a pivotal role in determining the spectrum of SUMOylated species.
 This group of proteases is called Ubl–specific proteases (Ulp) in yeast and Sentrin-specific proteases (SENP) in vertebrates.
-There are two yeast Ulps (Ulp1p and Ulp2p/Smt4p), and six mammalian SENPs (SENP1, SENP2, SENP3, SENP5, SENP6, and SENP7).
-SENP1, SENP2, SENP3 and SENP5 form a Ulp1p–related sub-family, while SENP6 and SENP7 are more closely related to Ulp2p.
+There are two yeast Ulps (Ulp1p and Ulp2p/Smt4p) and six mammalian SENPs (SENP1, SENP2, SENP3, SENP5, SENP6, and SENP7).
+SENP1, SENP2, SENP3, and SENP5 form a Ulp1p–related sub-family, while SENP6 and SENP7 are more closely related to Ulp2p.
 Yeast Ulps have important roles in mitotic progression and chromosome segregation.
 We defined the enzymatic specificity of the vertebrate SENP proteins and analyzed their key biological roles.

 Yeast Ulp2p is nucleoplasmic and not essential for vegetative growth but important for chromosome segregation.
 Ulp2p acts particularly in disassembly of poly-SUMO chains.
 We demonstrated that human SENP6 is a vertebrate Ulp2p–related enzyme that similarly prefers substrates containing multiple SUMO-2/3 moieties.
 We analyzed the mitotic role of SENP6 and found that it is essential for accurate chromosome segregation.
-Mitotic defects observed in the absence of SENP6 reflected the loss of inner kinetochore proteins, including components of the CENP-H/I/K and CENP-O complexes.
+Mitotic defects observed in the absence of SENP6 reflected the loss of inner kinetochore proteins, including components of the CENP-H/I/K/M and CENP-O centromere protein complexes.
 The findings demonstrate a novel function of the SUMO pathway in inner kinetochore assembly, which finely balances the incorporation and degradation of components of the inner plate.
-We are currently analyzing other aspects of SENP6 mitotic function, including its role in chromosome morphology.
+We are currently analyzing how SUMO controls the deposition of CENP-H/I/K/M at a biochemical level.

-- Chow K-H, Elgort S, Dasso M, Powers M, Ullman K. The SUMO proteases, SENP1 and SENP2, play a critical role in nucleoporin homeostasis and nuclear pore complex function.
-Mol Biol Cell 2013;in press.
+- Chow KH, Elgort S, Dasso M, Powers MA, Ullman KS.
+The SUMO proteases SENP1 and SENP2 play a critical role in nucleoporin homeostasis and nuclear pore complex function.
+Mol Biol Cell 2014;25:160-168.

 - Katharine S. Ullman, PhD, Huntsman Cancer Institute, University of Utah, Salt Lake City, UT